robinkarlberg/transfer.zip-web/README.md

 Because of how peer-to-peer works, some network firewalls may not allow direct connections between devices.
 A solution for this is to use a [TURN server](https://webrtc.org/getting-started/turn-server), effectively relaying all file data, although encrypted, through a third party server.
 That is however against the whole purpose of this service, which is to be as secure as possible.

+On some Safari browsers, the file download will not work because of bugs on Apple's part.

 ## Local Development

 The project uses docker containers for the different services.